-Carol Xueref Director Nationality: British Shares owned: 500 Voting rights: 1,000 Committees: Biography and experience Nomination Committee (Chairperson) Ethics and Governance Committee Compensation Committee Innovation and Development Committee - Consumer HealthCare Date of birth: 9 December 1955 Date of 1st appointment: 1 June 2012 Date of last renewal: 29 May 2020 Term of office: 2024 Shareholders' Meeting Carol Xueref is Chairperson of Floem SAS, a consultancy firm.
+Carol Xueref Director Nati Briti onality: sh Shares owned: 500 Voting rights: 1,000 Committees: Biography and experience Nomination Committee (Chairperson) Ethics and Governance Committee Compensation Committee Innovation and Development Committee - Consumer HealthCare Date of birth: 9 December 1955 Date of 1st appointment: 1 June 2012 Date of last renewal: 29 May 2020 Term of office: 2024 Shareholders' Meeting Carol Xueref is Chairperson of Floem SAS, a consultancy firm.
 She was Secretary General and a member of Essilor International's Executive Leadership Team until 30 June 2016.
 From 1982 to 1986, Carol Xueref was Deputy to the Attachée for Commercial Affairs at the British Embassy in Paris.
 From 1986 to 1990, she was Head of Division at the International Chamber of Commerce (Paris).
 In 1990, she became Director for Legal and Tax Affairs at the Banque Populaire de la Région Ouest de Paris.
 From 1993 to 1996, she was Head of a legal department within Crédit Lyonnais and subsequently Director for Legal Affairs of OIG (Crédit Lyonnais' defeasance entity).
 From 1996 to 2014, Carol Xueref was Director for Legal Affairs and Group Development and from 2014 to 2016 Secretary General; she was a member of Essilor International's Executive Leadership Team.
 She has been a member of the Autorité de la Concurrence (French Competition Authority) since 2006, and chaired its "Compliance" working group.
 She is a member of the Medef's Corporate Governance Committee.
 Carol Xueref is a founder member and a past-President of the Cercle Montesquieu (Association of French Legal Directors (1998-2002)) and chaired its "Ethics of in-house lawyers" working group.
-She is member of the "Association Française des Femmes Juristes" and Director of the Franco-British Lawyers Society.
-Positions and functions currently held Within the Ipsen Group or its main shareholders: Listed company: • Ipsen SA (France), Director Non listed company: None Positions previously held that e • Essilor International (France), Director of severa Chairperson Appointmen of the Strate Non listed cor • Floem SAS (I xpired during th ny: nce), Director and of the Compensation and its Committee and member gic Committee npany: France), Chairperson he last five years
+She is member of the " Association Française des Femmes Juristes " and Director of the Franco-British Lawyers Society.
+Carol Xueref holds a Master's Degree in Law and a Post Graduate Degree in International Commercial Law (DESS) from the University of Paris II (Assas).
+Positions and functions currently held Listed compa • Eiffage (Fran of the Comp Committee a Committee Non listed cor • Floem SAS (I held that expired during the ny: ce), Director and Chairperson ensation and Appointments ind member of the Strategic npany: France), Chairperson ne last five years Essilor International (France), Director of several subsidiaries of the Group (France and abroad), Secretary General and Member of the Executive Leadership Team

-The office of Carol Xueref as a Director was renewed by the Shareholders' Meeting of 29 May 2020 for a term of 4 years..
+\ The office of Carol Xueref as a Director was renewed by the Shareholders' Meeting of 29 May 2020 for a term of 4 years..